devapro/NumberWatcher/README.md

-# TextWatcher for numbers types
+# TextWatcher for number inputs

  - Validate user input
  - Replace "," to "."
- - Get only valid string to listener
+ - Get only valid number string to listener
  - Adjusting numbers after decimal point (set 0 for integer)
  - Adding any string to the input end
  - set max positive value